Investments appraisal – Payback, NPV and IRR

 How do companies use it?

-Companies generally use both NPV and IRR to evaluate investments, and while NPV tells you more about the return you can expect, financial analysts “often rely on IRR in presentations to nonfinancial folks.”
+Companies generally use NPV and IRR to evaluate investments, and while NPV tells you more about the return you can expect, financial analysts “often rely on IRR in presentations to nonfinancial folks.”
 That’s because IRR is much more intuitive and easy to understand.
-“If I have a project where IRR is 14% and our corporate hurdle rate is 10%, your audience thinks, ‘Oh, I get it.
+“If I have a project where IRR is 14%, and our corporate hurdle rate is 10%, your audience thinks, ‘Oh, I get it.
 We get 4% more return on this project”.
 Whereas if you said the NPV on this project is $2 million, your audience may ask for a reminder of what NPV is and nod out before you get even partway through your explanation that “it means the present value of the future cash flows of this investment using our 10% corporate hurdle rate exceeds our initial investment by $2 million.”

 What mistakes do people make when using IRR?

-You also have to be careful about how IRR takes into account the time value of money.
+You also have to be careful about how IRR considers the time value of money.
 IRR assumes future cash flows from a project are reinvested at the IRR, not at the company’s cost of capital, and therefore doesn’t tie as accurately to cost of capital and time value of money as NPV does.
 A modified internal rate of return (MIRR), which assumes that positive cash flows are reinvested at the firm’s cost of capital and the initial outlays are financed at the firm’s financing cost, more accurately reflects the cost and profitability of a project.

 How can we help you?